Mesothelioma claim settles for £840,000 – the importance of specialist legal and medical support

 P did very well with his immunotherapy treatment and outlived his prognosis, although the treatment was eventually discontinued after about a year as there were some side effects.
 The defendants were warned that if no enhanced settlement could be agreed the assessment of damages – which was listed for November 2019 – would be adjourned so the estate could conclude the case.
 By the time the were able to meet with us (there were delays as they tried to obtain a contribution agreement from P’s subsequent employers) we were within a few weeks of the trial date and instead of discussing settlement on an enhanced lifetime basis they had to agree to discuss the claim as if it was already a fatal settlement.

 P’s wife had a longstanding medical condition and P was her main carer, having taken early retirement to look after her.
+A significant future care claim was put forward, even though the defendants expert said a handful of hours a week was reasonable.

 The settlement that was agreed provided for ongoing care for P’s wife, and reflected his considerable input into the household (he was skilled to tradesman standard in DIY and loved gardening) – and the childcare he and his wife used to provide regularly for the grandchildren but could no longer manage to do.